pschaus/LINFO1121/source/course/index.rst

 Week 2:

-* Wednesday 2PM: correction of exercises A by TA (Harold Kiossou or Alexandre Dubray)
+* Wednesday 2PM: correction of exercises A by TA (Harold Kiossou or Alice Burlats)
 * Thursday 8h30 or 16h15: lab session with the TA and tutors (on teams or computer lab)

 Week 3: